emazack/endorsement-web-app/README.md

 # Firebase Endorsement App

 This is a simple web application that allows users to publish endorsements and view a list of endorsements in real-time.
 The app is built using plain JavaScript, HTML, and CSS, and utilizes Firebase Realtime Database for data storage and retrieval.
+At the moment the database it has been disabled and you will receive:
+`PERMISSION_DENIED: Permission denied` to avoid malicious requests.

 ## Features